 9 – Mugwort

-This is quite effective on enhancing dreaming effects by adding a sense of vividness and color to the dream.
+Mugwort is quite effective on enhancing dreaming effects by adding a sense of vividness and color to the dream.
 Furthermore, it heightens your consciousness in order to be aware of what is currently happening.
-When it comes to availability, one will not find difficulty on acquiring this herb.
+It’s fairly easy to find online as well!

 10 – Burdock